 AO4: Use a range of vocabulary and sentence structures for clarity, purpose and effect, with accurate spelling and punctuation.
 A05 & A06: (Writing) - Communicate clearly, effectively and imaginatively using a range of vocabulary and sentence structures accurately.
 Key Questions: What is Dickens message to the reader?
 What contextual issues should we be aware of?
 How does Dickens present his ideas through the novel?
 What is conflict and power and how are they presented?
 What are the techniques for writing creatively?
 How do we approach the GCSE exams?
 What will our Spoken language presentation be?
-Literacy/numera cy/SMSC/Charac ter -Exploring morality/ narratives from Vict -Cultural capital by a writer considered quintessential Britis -Timelessness of th relation to wealth, p Vocabulary of 1800 vocabulary. torian England studying the text of to be the sh writer of his time. he text's themes in poverty and charity Discussions of outsiders, hubris, nature v man, codes of honour, death, grief, war and its far reaching consequences for soldiers and civilians.
+Literacy/numera cy/SMSC/Charac ter -Exploring morality/ supernatural narratives from Victorian England -Cultural capital by studying the text of a writer considered to be the quintessential British writer of his timeTimelessness of the text's themes in relation to wealth, poverty and charity Vocabulary of 1800s.
+Tier 2 and 3 vocabulary.
+Discussions of outsiders, hubris, nature v man, codes of honour, death, grief, war and its far reaching consequences for soldiers and civilians.
 Writing techniques for lively and engaging creative writing.
 Ambitious vocabulary.
 Reading for meaning and language.
 Writing to describe and narrate.
 Poverty, emotional/physica I tiredness, the difference between wealth and poverty.War is covered and grief.
 Spoken standard English form.
 Ambition vocabulary tier 2 and 3.

-Enrichment Opportunities Globe theatre players in school With production of A Christmas Carol Carol Visit to Poetry in Action Day.
-Creative writing workshop with a writer Futures Employability Skills: Formality of writing Literary analysis Time management Presentation skills Critical thinking Cultural capital Reading for meaning Debate Self-management Fluent/ Articulate communication skills Debating -- ----------------------------------- --- -- ----------
+Enrichment Opportunities Globe theatre players in school With production of A Christmas Carol Visit to Poetry in Action Day.
+Creative writing workshop with a writer Employability Skills: Formality of writing Literary analysis Time management Presentation skills Critical thinking Cultural capital Reading for meaning Debate Self-management Fluent/ Articulate communication skills Debating ----------------------------- -- -- -------------------------------- --- -- ----------